Harini-Balaji11/Market_Regimes/README.md

 These skills are applicable across many data science and finance domains.

-## Contributing

-Contributions are welcome.
-Areas that could benefit from additional work include:

-- Additional trading strategies with different logic
-- More sophisticated regime detection methods (e.g., Bayesian non-parametric approaches)
-- Portfolio optimization using regime information
-- Real-time regime prediction capabilities
-- Enhanced visualizations with interactive elements
-- Performance optimization for larger datasets
-- Additional risk metrics and analysis tools

-If you're interested in contributing, please review the code structure and consider the areas above or other improvements you think would be valuable.

-## License

-This project is intended for educational and research purposes.
-The code is provided as-is for learning and experimentation.
-Past performance does not guarantee future results, and this project should not be used for actual trading decisions without thorough validation and risk management.

 ## Acknowledgments

 This project uses several excellent open-source libraries: